mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 •  Sons, daughters and more distant relations to a named noble may carry a great deal of social weight without actually having a title themselves (although they may well inherit later, depending on how far down the line of succession they are).
 •  The Traveller may well be a high-ranking noble – but has been deposed or otherwise ousted from their position.
 Perhaps they will someday regain their seat or maybe they will spend the rest of their life trying to escape those who removed them.
 •  SOC need not be tied to nobility – celebrities will also command a high score in this characteristic.
-A Traveller’s career might point the way to why a SOC is so high, perhaps as a war hero or famous writer.
+A Traveller's career might point the way to why a SOC is so high, perhaps as a war hero or famous writer.
 However, it is also possible that the Traveller is simply known for being known, much like some celebrities in our own world.

 If a title is desired, the Noble Titles table provides a suitable link between specific noble titles and SOC.